 Java Variables Initialization

-There two ways of initialize a field, eagerly and lazily.
+There are two ways of initialize a field, eagerly and lazily.
 Lazy initialization is based on initializing the field when the value is needed, whereas the eager initialization is based on initializing the variable when it is declared.
 Have a look at this article to learn more about this topic!

 Java Optional Values

-Before Java 8 there were only two possible ways to gracefully exit a method when a value is not present, either you return null or throw an exeption.
+Before Java 8 there were only two possible ways to gracefully exit a method when a value is not present, either you return null or throw an exception.
 This has changed since Java 8 with the Optional interface.
 Keep reading to know more about the Java Optional interface.

-Storing Passwords Securely With Bcrypt and Java
+Storing Passwords Securely with Bcrypt and Java

 Storing passwords are not something easy to come up with when we need to satisfy all the data protection laws, and it is getting even tougher with the rise of GDPR.
 When we want to hash passwords to store them in a database, Bcrypt is the way to go.
 Keep reading to know how to use Bcrypt in a Java application.

-JWTs With Spring Boot
+JWTs with Spring Boot